developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **Linear Decode -** Not in use.
 Deprecated.

-**Bookland -** A check in the checkbox enables this option.

 **Coupon -** Enables Coupon code decoding.
 To successfully decode any Coupon codes, all appropriate decoders must be enabled.

+**Bookland -** When enabled, select a Bookland Format from the list below.

-**Bookland Format -** If Bookland option is enabled, select one of the following formats for Bookland data:
+**Bookland Format -** When Bookland is enabled, permits selection of an option for Bookland data:

 * **Format ISBN-10 -** The scanner reports Bookland data starting with 978 in traditional 10-digit format with the special Bookland check digit for backward-compatibility.
 Data starting with 979 is not considered Bookland in this mode.